+Research about walking and cycling tend to categorize these modes into two different parts of literature (The first is about health and leisure and the second is about transport and land-use), and both have their own viewpoints, data, methods, and policy orientations (Pucher, Dill et al. 2010, Millward, Spinney et al. 2013, Fishman 2016).

-(Pucher, Dill et al. 2010, Millward, Spinney et al. 2013, Fishman 2016)Measures of accessibility can either be location-based, focused on the spatial separation to opportunities from specific locations, or individual-based with the incorporation of the space and time constraints of individuals.
+Measures of ATB accessibility can either be location-based, focused on the spatial separation to opportunities from specific locations, or individual-based with the incorporation of the space and time constraints of individuals.
 This review focuses on location-based accessibility.
-Vale et al. (2015) categorized location-based accessibility measures into four main groups: first, activity-based, which includes gravity-based (also designated attraction-accessibility or potential) and cumulative opportunities measures (also known as isochrones or contour measures).
+Vale et al. (2016) categorized location-based accessibility measures into four main groups: first, activity-based, which includes gravity-based (also designated attraction-accessibility or potential) and cumulative opportunities measures (also known as isochrones or contour measures).
 In addition, this measure has been widely used in non-motorized accessibility studies (Iacono, Krizek et al. 2010, Lowry, Callister et al. 2012, Millward, Spinney et al. 2013, Prins, Pierik et al. 2014, Li, Huang et al. 2020); second, topology infrastructure-based, which include topological measures of the network (Hull, Silva et al. 2012, Lundberg 2012); third, distance-based, which include analyses of the closest facilities (Apparicio, Abdelmajid et al. 2008, Sadler, Gilliland et al. 2011), and the last category being utility-based measures which are also known as benefits measures (Geurs and Van Wee 2004, Hunt and Abraham 2006, Vale 2009, El-Geneidy and Levinson 2011).

 potential compatibility with regional travel forecasting models is an essential reason for the wide use of location-based measures instead of individual-based measures for active transport mode.
 So, it is easy to extract travel times from one area to another area using the coded network. moreover, number of potential opportunities are available at the area level (Iacono, Krizek et al. 2010, Saghapour 2017).

-There are some limitations of using these measure for active travel modes. first, active travel modes are less sensitive to travel times and levels of network congestion rather than motorized modes. as well, walking and cycling route choices tend to include qualitative, experiential, or difficult to measure factors (Hunt and Abraham 2006, Tilahun, Levinson et al. 2007, Iacono, Krizek et al. 2010). second, measuring active transport accessibility is mostly dependent on travel diary data. besides, The methods applied so far to measure cycling accessibility have not focused on the accessibility of cycling destinations in terms of service areas (Landis, Vattikuti et al. 1997, Harkey, Reinfurt et al. 1998, Harkey, Reinfurt et al. 1998, Landis, Vattikuti et al. 2003). some studies have investigated the level of services such as Bicycle Compatibility Index (BCI) or Bicycle Level of Service (BLOS) for a bicycle network. indeed, these measures focused on measuring the performance of a bicycle network using various geometric measures such as the width of the bicycle routes, pavement, route types, and connectivity.
+There are some limitations of using these measures for active travel modes. first, active travel modes are less sensitive to travel times and levels of network congestion rather than motorized modes. as well, walking and cycling route choices tend to include qualitative, experiential, or difficult to measure factors (Hunt and Abraham 2006, Tilahun, Levinson et al. 2007, Iacono, Krizek et al. 2010). second, measuring active transport accessibility is mostly dependent on travel diary data. besides, The methods applied so far to measure cycling accessibility have not focused on the accessibility of cycling destinations in terms of service areas (Landis, Vattikuti et al. 1997, Harkey, Reinfurt et al. 1998, Harkey, Reinfurt et al. 1998, Landis, Vattikuti et al. 2003). some studies have investigated the level of services such as Bicycle Compatibility Index (BCI) or Bicycle Level of Service (BLOS) for a bicycle network. indeed, these measures focused on measuring the performance of a bicycle network using various geometric measures such as the width of the bicycle routes, pavement, route types, and connectivity.
 Nonetheless, there are other methods that consider bikeability in terms of how accessible different destinations are for bicycles as a transport mode.
 Such methods measure the potential for cycling using travel behaviour data (Espada and Luk 2011, Wahlgren and Schantz 2012, Rybarczyk and Gallagher 2014, Milakis, Cervero et al. 2015) .

 Activity-based measures